Portfolio

 Side Projects

-- Django-Based Web Services (for Multiple Sequence Alignment and mobile app)
+- Django web services (Multiple Sequence Alignment visualization and mobile app)

 Research